Dziwożona: Behaviour

 Dziwożona was said to live in thickets near rivers, streams and lakes.
-According to some, she took the form of an ugly, old woman with a hairy body, long straight hair and breasts so huge that she uses them to wash her clothes.
+According to some, she took the form of an ugly, old woman with a hairy body, long straight hair and breasts so huge that she used them to wash her clothes.
 On her head she wore a red hat with a fern twig attached to it.

 Dziwożona was said to kidnap human babies just after they were born and replace them with her own children, known as foundlings or changelings.
 A changeling could be recognized by its uncommon appearance – disproportionate body, often with some kind of disability – as well as its wickedness.
 It had a huge abdomen, unusually small or large head, a hump, thin arms and legs, a hairy body and long claws; it also prematurely cut its first teeth.
 Its behaviour was said to be marked by a great spitefulness towards people around it, a fear of its mother, noisiness, reluctance to sleep and exceptional gluttony.
 As an adult (which was in fact rare, as nearly all changelings were thought to die in early childhood), it was disabled, gibbered instead of talked, and mistrusted people.

 To protect a child against being kidnapped by Dziwożona, a mother had to tie a red ribbon around its hand (this custom is still preserved in some regions of Poland, although without the original meaning), put a red hat on its head and shield its face from the light of the moon.
 Under no circumstances should she wash its nappies after sunset nor turn her head away from the child when it was asleep.
 Another method of deterring a Dziwożona was to keep a St. John's wort flower at home or to grab it when the danger was direct.
 This practice is also described in sources describing boginki.

 However, even if Dziwożona managed to take a baby away, there was still a way to get it back.
 The mother had to take the changeling to a midden, whip it with a birch twig and pour water over it from an eggshell, shouting "Take yours, give mine back!", at which point Dziwożona normally felt sorry for her offspring and took it away, returning the one she stole.